2023 Supercars Championship: Team changes

 Walkinshaw Andretti United switched from Holden to Ford.
 In addition, Walkinshaw Andretti United is receiving the same treatment as Dick Johnson Racing, Tickford Racing, Blanchard Racing Team and Grove Racing by receiving factory support from Ford Performance.

 Driver changes

 Cameron Hill graduated from the Super2 Series to race full time at Matt Stone Racing.
 Hill replaced Todd Hazelwood, who joined Blanchard Racing Team, replacing Tim Slade.
 Slade then joined PremiAir Racing to replace Chris Pither.

 Declan Fraser also graduated from the Super2 Series to replace Jake Kostecki after Tickford Racing terminated Kostecki's contract early.
 Kostecki was initially contracted to race with the team throughout 2023.

-Matthew Payne joined Grove Racing, graduating from the Super2 Series.
+Matt Payne joined Grove Racing, graduating from the Super2 Series.
 He replaced Lee Holdsworth, who announced his retirement from full-time competition at the end of the 2022 season.

+Wildcard entries

+Three wildcard entries were granted.
+Triple Eight Race Engineering ran a third car for Zane Goddard at the Darwin Triple Crown, which was then used for him to pair up with Craig Lowndes for the Sandown 500 and Bathurst 1000.

+Blanchard Racing Team entered a second car at the endurance events for Jake Kostecki and Aaron Love.
+Similarly, Dick Johnson Racing entered a third car for Kai Allen and Simona De Silvestro at the Bathurst 1000.

 Calendar

-Twelve, down from thirteen in 2022, circuits are due to host a round of the 2023 championship.
+Twelve, down from thirteen in 2022, circuits are hosted a round of the 2023 championship.